RingBDStack/FinEvent/README.md

 # Reference
 [1] Andrew J McMinn, Yashar Moshfeghi, and Joemon M Jose.
 2013.
 Building a large-scale corpus for evaluating event detection on twitter.
 In Proceedings of the CIKM.ACM, 409–418.

-[2] Xiaozhi Wang, Ziqi Wang, Xu Han, Wangyi Jiang, Rong Han, Zhiyuan Liu, Juanzi Li, Peng Li, Yankai Lin, and Jie Zhou.
-2020.
-MAVEN: A Massive General Domain
-Event Detection Dataset.
-In Proceedings of EMNLP.
+[2] Cao, Yuwei, et al. "Knowledge-Preserving Incremental Social Event Detection via Heterogeneous GNNs."
+Proceedings of the Web Conference 2021.
+2021.

 [3] Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
 2013.
 Efficient estimation of word representations in vector space.
 In Proceedings of ICLR.